-Through an agreement with the Tennessee College of Applied Technology and local school systems, high school juniors and seniors are eligible to dual enroll in one of the preparatory programs offered at the Tennessee College of Applied Technology except for Practical Nursing and Power Line Construction and Maintenance.
-Students will be required to complete and submit a TN Dual Enrollment Grant Application during registration.
+Through agreements with the Tennessee College of Applied Technology Oneida/Huntsville and local school systems, high school juniors and seniors are eligible to dual enroll in one of the preparatory programs offered at the Tennessee College of Applied Technology except for Emergency Medical Technology, Practical Nursing and Power Line Construction and Maintenance.
+Students will be required to complete and submit an Admissions Application and a TN Dual Enrollment Grant Application during registration.
 Students who are not eligible for the Tennessee Dual Enrollment Grant may be eligible for dual enrollment if they meet all admission requirements and pay the specified tuition/fees.